websanco/liferay-learn/docs/dxp/7.x/en/liferay-internals/fundamentals/using-an-osgi-service.md

    As in Java, where every class is a subclass of ``java.lang.Object`` (even though you don't need to specify it by default), in Declarative Services, the runtime must know the type of class to register.
 Because you're not implementing any particular type, your parent class is ``java.lang.Object``, so you must specify that class as the service.
 While Java doesn't require you to specify `Object` as the parent when you're creating a class that doesn't inherit anything, Declarative Services does.
 ```

-The `GreeterOSGiCommands` class' two properties define a Gogo shell command with a command function called `greet` in a scope called `j1h1`.
+The `GreeterOSGiCommands` class's two properties define a Gogo shell command with a command function called `greet` in a scope called `j1h1`.
 The deployed `GreeterOSGiCommands` component provides the Gogo Shell command `j1h1:greet` that takes a `String` as input.

 ### Add a Dependency on the API

 Your consumer module depends on the API.
 In your `build.gradle` file, add the API to your dependencies.
-Here's the `j1h1-osgi-commands` module's `build.gradle` file
+Here's the `j1h1-osgi-commands` module's `build.gradle` file:

 ```groovy
 dependencies {